SuperMiaw/one_time_sync/README.md

 Description
 -----------
 That utility help to download in a one-way fashion remote files/folders to a target directory.<br/>
-The main advantages over bare `rsync` is that every files/folders downloaded once won't be retrieved again if they are moved out of target directory.
+The main advantages over bare `rsync` is that every files/folders will only be downloaded once even if they are move out of target directory.<br/>

 If any signal is received (KILL, SIGINT), it will stop downloading.
 Partially downloaded files or folder will be resumed on next start.